cbdevnet/midimonster/README.md

 * Translate OSC messages into MIDI
 * Use an OSC app as a simple lighting controller via ArtNet
 * Visualize ArtNet data using OSC servers
+* Control lighting fixtures or DAWs using gamepad controllers

 ## Usage